mmoehabb/zigsdl/README.md

 - [x] Write a comprehensive set of keys in the event-manager component.
 - [x] Implement parent-child relationship in objects.
 - [x] Add Sprite drawable to the pre-defined drawables.
-- [ ] Add Text drawable to the pre-defined drawables.
+- [x] Add Text drawable to the pre-defined drawables.
+- [ ] Make the object functionality extendable by integrating the LifeCycle within.
+- [ ] Use rotations in draw logic of the current pre-defined drawables.
+- [ ] Differentiate between absolute and relative positions and rotations.
+- [ ] Add active state for object, and update only those who have active=true in the scene update method.
 - [ ] Write remove methods for event-manager, and do cleanup, accordingly on scripts _end_ method.
 - [ ] Write unit tests for all modules.